Robertfarb/whiteboarding-curriculum/algorithms/binary_search_trees/project/README.md

 2. If a node has only one child, delete it and promote its child to take its place.
 3. If a node has two children, find the largest node in its left subtree and promote that node to replace the deleted node.
 If necessary, promote that node's child to replace its parent.

-You'll need a helper method, `#maximum`, for this one.
+You'll need a helper method, `#maximum`.
 After that, the work that we want to do here essentially involves a lot of pointer swapping.
+Helper methods are recommended here!

 #### `#is_balanced?` and `#depth`